0x31r/0x31r/README.md

 ### Hi there, I'm s4ndedev 👋

-- 🔭 I’m currently working on Minecraft Server
+- 🔭 I’m currently working on SurvivalGames plugin
 - 📫 How to reach me: s4ndedev#4941